 1) Nails tips: application or gluing of plastic plates on the tips of real nails, and polish is applied on top.

 2) Sculptured nails: application of acrylic or gel over the existing nail.
 This process involves a mixture of powder and a solution; applied to the nail.

 b.
-Gel nails: mixture of powder and the liquid gels along with the UV-light exposure to create nail extension.
-These solution is alike the dental resin.
+Gel nails: a mixture of powder and the liquid gels along with the UV-light exposure to create nail extension.
+This solution is alike the dental resin.
 The strength and durability of gel nail is so great that the only way to remove Gel nail is to manually buff it off

 |Nail Decorations||Nails decoration comes in multiple forms and styles:

 1) Nail arts: the application of nail polish art; manual draw and styling using nail polish

 2) Nail airbrush: the application of airbrush paint over the nail surface, and sealed over with top coat

 3) Nail sculpture art: the application of nail style and art using acrylic or gel